 The best travel cribs offer parents the best of two worlds.
-On one hand, these are smaller and lighter than regular portable cribs and, thus, are more suitable for travelling; many of these cribs can even be taken as hand luggage on planes (e.g., Lotus Travel Crib).
+On one hand, these are smaller and lighter than regular portable cribs and, thus, are more suitable for traveling; many of these cribs can even be taken as hand luggage on planes (e.g., Lotus Travel Crib).
 On the other hand, these offer the same benefits as regular portable cribs, particularly in providing a safe sleeping and playing place for your baby or toddler.

-But these aren’t just suitable for travelling!
+But these aren’t just suitable for traveling!
 Travel cribs can also be used in homes with space constraints, in grandparents’ homes when their grandchildren come for short visits, and in environments where parents or caregivers have less control over possible hazards.
 For example, these can be used during camping trips and picnics at the neighborhood park.

 Indeed, you should seriously consider buying one of these travel cribs even when you have a regular crib at home or when you don’t travel with your baby often!
 As a parent, it’s always good to be prepared where your baby’s safety is concerned.

-Top Rated Travel Cribs Reviews
+7 Best Travel Cribs Reviews

 Here are seven of the best travel-suitable cribs that I have found.